biancaberdugo/schwarz-mono-repo/pages/docs/index.md

 # Project Simulation Example

 This project was designed to simulate critical components of the proposed architecture.
-The primary goal is to provide a realistic scenario demonstrating interactions between several system components.

 ## Components and Services